Universal Church of the Kingdom of God: Humanitarian aid to Ukraine

+Support for the elderly

+UCKG volunteers undertake projects to support elderly residents.
+In July 2016, members of the Southall branch of the Victory Youth Group visited Lynne House Care Home in Twickenham as part of their annual 'We Care!' outreach program.

+Volunteers socialised with residents, played games, and performed songs, with staff inviting the group to return.

+Charitable fundraising

+The UCKG collaborates with major UK charities to support national health causes.
+In February 2014, at least 26 UCKG HelpCentres across England and Wales, including locations in Hackney and Edmonton, launched community appeals for unwanted household items ("bric-a-brac").
+The collected goods were donated to the British Heart Foundation (BHF) for resale in their charity shops, with proceeds funding heart disease research.

+The church organises events to foster community spirit.
+In December 2019, a UCKG choir performed Christmas carols at Templars Square shopping centre in Cowley, Oxford, raising funds for the church's free support services.
+The UCKG also hosts open house events at its HelpCentres to introduce local communities to its services.

-Political
+Political views and activity

 Macedo has said he wants to "create a theocratic state" by participating in elections.
 In 2002, Crivella was elected a member of the Federal Senate as a candidate for the Liberal Party.
 In 2005, he switched his affiliation to the Brazilian Republican Party, a social conservative party he had co-founded.
 The party has been described as a vehicle to run candidates for the UCKG.
 As of 2015 Marcos Pereira was head of the party.
 Other prominent members are Bishop Marcelo Crivella of the UCKG, former vice-president José Alencar, and journalist Celso Russomanno.
 Crivella also ran for mayor of Rio de Janeiro in 2004 and 2008, both times unsuccessfully, before finally winning election in 2016; and for governor of the state of Rio de Janeiro in 2006 and 2014.

+In the United Kingdom, concerns were raised in 2025 that the UCKG had "inappropriate" links with politicians of the governing Labour Party.